History of Suresnes: Outdoor school and urban development

 The Second World War interrupted some of Henri Sellier's plans.
 He planned to build a kindergarten on the southern plateau in the Couvaloux area, Rue de la République, but the conflict put an end to this project.
 Begun in 1925, a development plan for the Paris region calls for the quay between Suresnes and Puteaux to be widened to 16 meters, the quay between Suresnes and Saint-Cloud to be widened to 20 meters, the Boulevard de Versailles to be widened to 30 meters, the Boulevard Washington to be widened to 20 meters, including 10 meters in the non-ædificandi zone, and lastly, Rue du Mont-Valérien at 10 meters, with a new road starting at the crossroads between Rue Carnot and Rue Merlin-de-Thionville and ending at the entrance to the bridge, thus creating a major new thoroughfare from the bridge to Mont-Valérien, and facilitating traffic flow from Nanterre.
 To achieve this, the old Saint-Leufroy district, with its narrow streets and cellars, had to be demolished, as did the Jules-Ferry school.
-A property in Rue Desbassayns-de-Richemont, formerly owned by the farmer-general Parseval de Frileuse, was purchased for the project, but the war also postponed its demolition indefinitely, and the building became a retirement home.
+A property in Rue Desbassayns-de-Richemont, formerly owned by the farmer-general Parseval de Frileuse, was purchased for the project.
+Still, the war also indefinitely postponed its demolition, and the building became a retirement home.
 Sensing that the factories might one day leave Suresnes, either by choice or as a result of the “decentralization of war industry,” Henri Sellier also planned to create a welcoming square with lawns lined with stores and restaurants at the exit of the bridge, in a bid to revive the tradition of Suresnes guinguettes, which were gradually disappearing.

 The Boulevard de Versailles, future Boulevard Henri-Sellier, spanned by the Moulineaux line railway bridge.